openlcb/documents/README.md

   This step can only be done by a maintainer -- ask someone on the openlcb@groups.io list.

-1. Create a new brach:
+1. Create a new branch:

 ```
 git checkout master